 - The student and the advisor discuss and develop a project plan suitable for that student.
 Alternatively, students, who desire to research a specific project not listed on the website, may seek out an advisor willing to oversee their research and develop a specific project plan for proposal submission.

-- *NEW* Certain projects may require a small materials budget, students should work with their advisor to prepare a small budget with justification.
+- *OPTIONAL* Certain projects may require a small materials budget, students should work with their advisor to prepare a small budget with justification.
 Maximum $250.

 *NEW* Student Proposal Submission Process